LILIS ENERGY, INC. (OTCMKTS:LLEX) Files An 8-K Entry into a Material Definitive Agreement - Market Exclusive

 LILIS ENERGY, INC. Exhibit

-EX-10.1 2 exhibit101llex20200121.htm EXHIBIT 10.1 Exhibit Execution VersionSEVENTH AMENDMENT TO SECOND AMENDED AND RESTATED CREDIT AGREEMENTThis SEVENTH AMENDMENT TO SECOND AMENDED AND RESTATED CREDIT AGREEMENT (this “Agreement”) dated as of January 17,…
+EX-10.1 2 exhibit101llex8k20200124.htm EXHIBIT 10.1 Exhibit Execution VersionEIGHTH AMENDMENT TO SECOND AMENDED AND RESTATED CREDIT AGREEMENTThis EIGHTH AMENDMENT TO SECOND AMENDED AND RESTATED CREDIT AGREEMENT (this “Agreement”) dated as of January 23,…

 To view the full exhibit click